RoelVoordendag/messaging_api/README.md

 - [X] Do initial bootstrap for connection with DB.
 - [ ] Setup socket connections
 - [ ] During socket connection save messages
-  - [ ] Users we need to save user names
+  - [ ] Users we need to save usernames
     - [ ] Combine usernames to messages
 - [ ] Need to better routing inside actix web
   - [X] Pass db connection to endpoints, so we do not have to initialize it everytime